You are viewing a story from harrypotterfanfiction.com

 “'Ello Ms. Galatian, looking better after yesterday.
 Good luck today,” he smiles and walks away to find another student.

-“I'm surprised you didn't jump his bones,” James teases, grabbing my time table and inspecting it, rigorously.
+“Oh good, your time table,” James says, grabbing my time table and inspecting it, rigorously.

 While James tries to memorize my schedule, Charlotte walks over and sits next to me, “Hello Gryffindors, mind if I eat with you guys?”